mcclure/emily/doc/tutorial.md

 `:` wraps the remainder of the statement after it in parenthesis, so this is like saying `println (numbers.one)`.

 Why require the `( )` (or the `:`) in the first place, though?
 Well, some of this syntax might change in a later version.
 But the idea is that Emily expressions are meant to be "curried".
-Emily arguments are all single-argument.
+Emily functions are all single-argument.
 Wait, wait, you're saying, but I need functions that take multiple arguments.
 Well, you can build multiple-argument functions on top of single-argument ones.
-One is to pass the argument list as an object:
+One way is to pass the argument list as an object:

     printRecord ^record = \
         print (record.name) ": " (record.numberOfArms) " arms\n"

     printRecord [name = "Sarah"; numberOfArms = 3]

+(`print` is just like `println`, but doesn't add a newline at the end.)

 Another way is to sort of fold functions inside each other: